espressif/esp-faq/docs/en/application-solution/audio-development-framework.rst

 --------------------------------------------------------------------------------------------------------

   - ESP-ADF does not directly support Alexa examples.
 For Alexa examples, please refer to `esp-va-sdk <https://github.com/espressif/esp-avs-sdk>`_.
-  - Please note that since the second half of 2024, Alexa has disabled the host-side (build-in) voice interface.
+  - Please note that since the second half of 2024, Alexa has disabled the host-side (built-in) voice interface.
 If you need to connect to the Alexa voice ecosystem in the future, you can try using the ACK or Matter solution.

 --------------